 What are the next steps with this development?

 Now we have resource consent (received in August 2021) we are pushing ahead with our procurement and detailed design work for these homes.
-We are aiming for an early–mid 2022 start for initial site set up work, eg construction safety fences, hoardings, ground work and services, with construction to follow.
-Completion for the public homes is planned for the end of 2023.
-As with any construction project, timeframes are subject to change
+We are aiming for a late 2022 start for initial site set up work, eg construction safety fences, hoardings, ground work and services, with construction to follow.
+Completion for the public homes is planned for 2024.
+As with any construction project, timeframes are subject to change.

 What conditions was the resource consent been granted with?